NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 if(!nrow(year_locality) == nrow(year_locality_raw) & nrow(year_locality) == nrow(tempDynamic)) stop("Year locality rows don't match!")
 ```

-This level also contains sample time, here meaning the timespan of the
+This level also contains sample time, here meaning the time span of the
 whole sampling season.
 This can be split into start and end-times as
 with the locality samplings.